-The Australian Platinum Kangaroos are the latest addition to the series of bullion coins that started out with the gold version in 1986.
-After introducing the silver version of the coins in 2015, the Perth Mint added a 99.95% pure platinum version in 2018.
+The Australian Platinum Kangaroo coins are the latest addition to this series of Kangaroo-themed precious metal bullion coins that are issued by the Perth Mint.
+While the first Australian Gold Kangaroo coins were issued all the way back in 1986 (though still as Australian Gold Nuggets), the first Australian Silver Kangaroo coins only followed suit in 2015.
+The inaugural 2018 issue of the Australian Platinum Kangaroos was then made available for purchase on the 23rd of October 2017.
 The reverse side of the Australian Kangaroo platinum coins displays the "Red Kangaroo" design that is also used on the silver version of the coins as well as the larger denominations of the gold version of the coins.

-The Australian Platinum Kangaroos are only available as brilliant uncirculated coins in the single denomination of 1 oz for now.
+Only brilliant uncirculated 1 oz coins are issued of the 99.95% pure platinum version of the Australian Kangaroo coins for now.
 Each coin is individually packaged in a protective plastic capsule.
 Sealed mint rolls contain 20 coins and sealed mint boxes contain 100 coins.
-The legal tender 1 oz Australian Platinum Kangaroos have an official face value of AUD $ 100 and are fully backed by the Australian government.
+The legal tender 1 oz Platinum Kangaroo coins have an official face value of AUD $ 100 and are fully backed by the Australian government.
 Annual mintage of the coins is unlimited and according to the current market demand.
+American buyers that are investing in platinum for their retirement can include the coins in their Individual Retirement Accounts (IRA's).

 |Weight||Face Value||Purity||Diameter x Thickness|